damccull/freetimeprogrammer/content/blog/run-a-full-signum-node/index.md

 <div class="note">Update: This article originally talked about Signum's old name, Burstcoin.
 It has been updated to reference Signum in most places, a portion of the background was rewritten to be more relevant, and links were updated to point at new Signum locations.</div>

+<div class="note">Important note: a few places here mention `burst.exe` and `burst.jar`.
+At the time of this update, these are accurate, but the files will eventually be renamed to `signum.exe` and `signum.jar`.
+If you have those file names, use them in places of the burst variants.</div>

 # A Bit of Background
 ## Traditional Cryptocurrency
 Cryptocurrencies are all the rage these days.
 A single Bitcoin is worth the price of a small house in some places, or more than a single car most everywhere.
 Bitcoin is a major success story for cryptocurrencies, but it and other coins like it have a pretty major impact on the consumption of electricity.